Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 }
 ```

 The `resource.getSource().getId()` call will return the Node ID for the source node in the association and the
 `resource.getTarget().getId()` call will return the Node ID for the target node.

 ## Creating event handler projects

 In this section we will see how to use SDK 5 to create Alfresco event handler projects, using plain Java and
-using the Spring framework.
+using the Spring framework.<!--FIXME-->

 ### Start up Content Services 23.1 or newer {#acsstart}

-Before continuing you need an instance of Content Services version 23.1 running, either Community or Enterprise.
+Before continuing you need an instance of Content Services version 23.x running, either Community or Enterprise.
 In this
 samples section we will use Community and start it up with Docker Compose.
 You can get the Docker Compose file for
-Community version 23.1 from the [acs-deployment](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/community-docker-compose.yml){:target="_blank"} GitHub project.
+Community version 23.2 from the [acs-deployment](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/community-docker-compose.yml){:target="_blank"} GitHub project.

 Put the Docker Compose YAML file in a directory and then start it all up with the following command: